SHH116/AirbnbAnalysis/README.md

 a) At least 30 isntances for a simple regression and 10 isntances per any additional feature is required.
 Given the 90+ features, at least 1000 isntances are required.

-b) The Large number of features would ineivtably improve the R-squred of the model, but aalso exposes it to overfitting and noise learning.
+b) The Large number of features would inevitably improve the R-squred of the model, but also exposes it to overfitting and noise learning.

 c) It is critical to avoid horizontal imputations as they can lead to synthetically increased feature collinearity.